Skip to main content

 Is Zyn regulated?

-Oral nicotine products are, as yet, not regulated as tightly as other tobacco products.
+Oral nicotine products are currently not regulated as tightly as other tobacco products.
 The FDA places some regulations on these products, including requirements that manufacturers submit certain information to the agency, use nicotine warning labels, and comply with some basic marketing restrictions.
-No current federal regulations exist that prevent or restrict the sale of oral nicotine pouches, and the marketing restrictions on these products are not as strict as those on combustible tobacco products.
+As of 2025, Zyn products are the only oral nicotine pouch products that have been authorized by the FDA.

 What are the health effects of oral nicotine pouches?